rong4ivy/rong4ivy/README.md

 - **Deep Learning**: Proficient with PyTorch, focusing on building and training neural networks.
 - **Machine Learning**: Adept at developing and deploying models across various applications.

-I'm always open to collaborations, discussions, and learning from others in the generative AI and NLP community.
-Feel free to reach out to me.

-Thank you for visiting my GitHub profile, and I look forward to connecting with fellow NLP enthusiasts and machine learning practitioners!
+I'm always open to collaborations, discussions, and learning from others in the generative AI and NLP community.Thank you for visiting my GitHub profile—I look forward to connecting with fellow enthusiasts! ile, and I look forward to connecting with fellow NLP enthusiasts and machine learning practitioners!

 🎉 Keep Coding and Stay Curious!